fgheysels/heating-tempflow-iotedge/docs/troubleshooting.md

   ```

 - if IoT Edge cannot pull the container for your module from the container registry, you probably did not enter the container-information in the Container Registry Settings in the Azure Portal under 'set modules'.

+## Debugging custom module

+This [article](https://docs.microsoft.com/en-us/azure/iot-edge/how-to-vs-code-develop-module#debug-a-module-without-a-container-c-nodejs-java) explains how to debug a custom module.
+Note that the iotedgehubdev module must be installed.
+See the [prepare dev environment](prepare-dev-environment.md) page.